TobiasRoland/bank-kata-bootstrap/README.md

 ## Problem Description
 - Deposit into the Account
 - Withdraw from the Account
-- Withdraw from the Account
+- Print the account statement

 Statement should have following format: